Explore Nainital’s Must-See Gems

 Mall Road

-Constructed during the British rule, Mall Road aka Govind Ballabh Pant Marg is the busiest place of Naintal with tourists flocking the place at all times of the day across all seasons.
-It runs parallel to the Nainital lake and connects the two ends – Mallital and the Tallital.
-Mall Road is full of hotels, restaurants, cafes, shopping centres, travel operators etc and is a prime spot for evening stroll for tourists visiting Nainital.
+Constructed during British rule, Mall Road—officially known as Govind Ballabh Pant Marg—is the busiest area in Nainital.
+It runs parallel to Naini Lake and connects the two ends of the town, Mallital and Tallital.
+Mall Road is lined with hotels, restaurants, cafés, shopping centers, and travel agencies.
+It is a popular place for an evening stroll among tourists.

-Located at a distance of around 6 kms, Naina Peak is at an altitude of 2615 metres above sea level.
-This is the highest point of Nainital and can be reached in a 2 to 3 hours walk or a scenic pony ride.
-Overlooking the Naini Lake, Naina peak or the Cheena Peak provides the most fabulous view of entire Nainital town and the beautiful Naini Lake.
+Located about 6 km from Nainital, Naina Peak (also known as Cheena or China Peak) is the highest point in the town, standing at an altitude of 2,615 metres above sea level.
+It can be reached via a 2- to 3-hour walk or a scenic pony ride.
+Overlooking Naini Lake, this peak offers the most breathtaking views of the entire Nainital town and the surrounding hills.

 Nainital Observatory